Why You Should Establish Job Fit

 Did you know that employees who are well matched to their jobs are 2.5 times more productive on the job?

-Studies show that proper job fit improves engagement and job satisfaction, resulting in increased productivity, while negative factors such as job-related stress, tension, workplace conflict, and costly employee turnover diminish.
+job satisfaction, resulting in increased productivity, while negative factors such as job-related stress, tension, workplace conflict, and costly employee turnover diminish.

 Organizations with a philosophy of matching people to jobs can get a leg-up on their competition.
-Having followed 360,000 people through their careers during a period of 20 years, a major study published by Harvard Business Review demonstrated that a key ingredient in retaining people is ensuring that they are matched to their jobs in terms of their abilities, interests, and personalities.
+Having followed 360,000 people through their careers during a period of 20 years, a major study published by

 The study found that when you put people in jobs where the demands of the job matched their own abilities, where the stimulation offered by the job matched their particular interests, and where the cultural demands of the position matched their personalities, staff turnover decreased dramatically, and productivity increased drastically.
 So, how should organizations get started?